Physics Models in MCNP

 c Temperature-dependent data

 Match S(α,β) data to your actual materials and temperatures.
-The FREE card provides backup when thermal data isn't available.
+Free gas thermal treatment is the automatic default when no S(α,β) data is provided.

 Performance Optimization